TheAlgorithms/Algorithms-Explanation/en/Data Structures/Tries/tries.md

 Here, you can see that the class `Node` has three instance attributes:
 1. val: *string* = to hold the value / text of the node
-2. isword: *bool* = to mark whether that node in the trie marks the completion of a word
+2. is_word: *bool* = to mark whether that node in the trie marks the completion of a word
 3. children: *Dict* = to hold pointers to other children nodes

 Then the trie gets built by creating a node for each letter and adding it as a child to the node before it